 You must be wondering why hip roofs are more preferred and hyped these days.
 Well, some modern features of this roof design highlight its latest innovations.
-The structure consists of the following parts to make it more reliable and robust.
+Please refer to the image above as you read about the four main parts of a hip roof.
+The structure consists of the following roof structure parts to make it more reliable and robust:

 These are used to place the ridge board in the center of the building.
 They're also responsible for setting the height and locating the ends of the ridge.
 They cover the area from the ridge down to the elevations of the exterior walls.

 This is the topmost part of the hip roof and is used to hold the common rafters and hip rafters in place.

 These are the ones that are nailed to the ridge board and the four outside corners of the building to form a 45-degree angle.
 They are also used to fasten the upper part of the jack rafters.

 These rafters are nailed jointly to the hip and slope down to the building walls.
 They resemble a common rafter in terms of its seat and tail cut.
 But a unique or special cut called a compound miter is present on the top plumb.

 Types of Hip Roofs